codyjk/ChessGPT/README.md

 poetry run train-model --input-training-data-file out/training-data.csv --input-validation-data-file out/validation-data.csv --input-tokenizer-file out/chess_tokenizer.json --max-context-length 5 --num-embeddings 64 --num-epochs 3 --batch-size 32 --num-layers 1 --num-heads 1
 ```

+This takes about 5-10 minutes end-to-end on an M1 Macbook Pro, and produces a model that can play 5-10 "good" moves before it starts to lose the thread.

-Then, open the `run_trained_model.ipynb` notebook to explore the model.
-Make sure the hyperparameters at the top match the ones used above.
+Then, either play the model using the `play` script to see what kinds of moves it makes, open the `run_trained_model.ipynb` notebook to explore the model and plug in any list of moves that you want.
+In either case, make sure the hyperparameters at the top match the ones used above.